Justin Bieber Reportedly Cutting Out Friends As He Gives More Power To Hillsong Church And Pastor Carl Lentz

 Before devoting his life to God, Bieber was reportedly hooking up with escorts while on his latest tour.
 The pop star apparently had a religious awakening, however, and canceled the last 15 stops in the tour.
 He then started hanging out with Lentz and issued a statement on social media.
 Bieber informed his loyal fan base that he was focusing on improving his life and isn’t worried about past mistakes.

-While Lentz may not have told Justin Bieber to cancel the tour, TMZ reports that the pastor has great influence over all of Bieber’s decisions.
+While Lentz may not have told Justin Bieber to cancel the tour, TMZ reported that the pastor has great influence over all of Bieber’s decisions.
 In fact, sources close to the singer claim that Lentz is the person behind Bieber’s newfound devotion to God and has been counseling the pop star on how he should live.
 Bieber reportedly walked away from their long talks thinking that he needs to devote his life to God instead of music.

 LOVE these two legends…and speaking of love…A wise man named Paul once said…"Love never gives up.
 Love cares more for others than for self.
 Love doesn’t want what it doesn’t have.
 Love doesn’t strut, doesn’t have a swelled head, doesn’t force itself on others, isn’t always “me first,” doesn’t fly off the handle, doesn’t keep score of the sins of others, doesn’t revel when others grovel, takes pleasure in the flowering of truth, puts up with anything, trusts God always, always looks for the best, never looks back, but keeps going to the end.
 Love never dies."
 If somebody says they "love you" but you don't SEE THESE THINGS?
 Gaurd your heart!
 If you have experienced love like this?
 Best thing you can ever do, is share it w/ as many people as you can… another wise man named Christopher Wallace said "spread love, it's the Brooklyn way.."
 May it be OUR way, day by day.. #occupyallstreets #aviatorsmountup #longerthetrafficlongerthecaption